How to Relieve Heel Pain in 4 Simple Stretches

 Stretch For Several Weeks for Best Results

 Do these stretches several times a day to start with as you lengthen and loosen the muscles and ligaments.
-The pain should subside and eventually go if you stick with it.
+The pain should subside and then eventually go altogether if you stick with it.
 Keep the movements slow and fluid at all times.
-As the heel-ache goes, keep doing the stretches from time to time to keep the discomfort from returning.
+As the heel-ache goes, keep doing the stretches from time to time to keep the muscle loose and to stop the discomfort from returning.
 If you experience any acute pain, stop immediately and seek medical help.

 © 2017 Susan Hambidge